Privacy Policy

 • Job-Interviews and further procedure

-For scheduling interviews, we use the service Calendly (Calendly LLC, 3423 Piedmont Road NE, Atlanta, GA 30305-1754, USA) or Google Calendar (a service by Google LLC., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA).
+For scheduling interviews, we use the service Calendly (Calendly LLC, 271 17th St NW, Ste 1000, Atlanta, Georgia 30363, USA USA) or Google Calendar (a service by Google LLC., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA).
 As these providers processes personal data on our behalf, we have concluded corresponding order processing agreements, which meet the requirements of Article 28 GDPR.
-Please note, that both providers are located outside in the USA and that local data protection standards are not entirely equal to those within the EU.
-Therefore, we concluded the current standard contractual clauses of the European Commission and have taken – where necessary – supplementary safeguarding contractual measures to legitimize the data transfer.
-More information about the processing of personal data at Calendly you can find here, more information about the processing of personal data at Google, you can find here
+Please note, that both providers are located outside in the USA, however, are both certified under the Data Privacy Framework.
+You will find more information at the website of the ITA at Data Privacy Framework.
+More information about the processing of personal data at Calendly you can find here, more information about the processing of personal data at Google, you can find here.

 Usually, we will offer you to participate in a video interview via Google Hangouts (a service by Google LLC., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA) or Zoom (a service by Zoom Video Communications Inc., 55 Almaden Boulevard, 6th Floor, San Jose, CA95113, USA).
 Please see section C.1.b. regarding these providers’ transfer to recipients of personal data outside the EEA.